Old School (2003 film)

 Old School is a 2003 American comedy film directed and co-written by Todd Phillips.
 The film stars Luke Wilson, Will Ferrell, and Vince Vaughn as depressed men in their thirties who seek to relive their college days by starting a fraternity, and the tribulations they encounter in doing so.
-The film was produced by The Montecito Picture Company and distributed by DreamWorks Pictures, and released on February 21, 2003, received mixed reviews from critics, and grossed $87 million worldwide.
+Old School was produced by The Montecito Picture Company and released by DreamWorks Pictures on February 21, 2003.
+The film received mixed reviews from critics, and grossed $87.1 million worldwide on a $24 million budget.

 Plot

 Returning home early from a business trip, real estate attorney Mitch Martin walks in on his girlfriend Heidi hosting an orgy and breaks up with her.
-At his friend Frank's wedding, Mitch makes an awkward impression on his high school crush, Nicole, and soon moves into a house near Harrison University campus in upstate New York.
+At his friend Frank's wedding, Mitch makes an awkward impression on his high school crush, Nicole, and soon moves into a house near Harrison University campus in Upstate New York.

-Mitch's friend Bernard throws a hugely successful housewarming party dubbed Mitch-A-Palooza.
-A drunken Frank is seen streaking by his wife Marissa and her friends, straining their new marriage, while Mitch wakes up in bed with Darcie, a young woman he later learns is his boss's daughter and a high school senior.
+Mitch's friend Bernard throws a hugely successful housewarming party dubbed Mitch-a-Palooza.
+A drunken Frank is seen streaking by his wife Marissa and her friends, straining their new marriage, while Mitch wakes up in bed with Darcie, a teenage girl he later learns is his boss's daughter and a high school senior.
 Kicked out by Marissa after a disastrous couple's therapy session, Frank moves in with Mitch.

-The friends are visited by an acquaintance they used to ridicule: Gordon Pritchard, now the college dean, who has had the house rezoned exclusively for campus housing.
+The friends are visited by an acquaintance and former college classmate they used to ridicule: Gordon Pritchard, now the college dean, who has had the house rezoned exclusively for campus housing.
 Exploiting a university loophole, Bernard turns the house into a fraternity open to anyone, and the friends carry out hazing events throughout campus, much to Pritchard's displeasure.

 Mitch walks in on Nicole's boyfriend, Mark, kissing a woman at a birthday party for one of Bernard's children.
-Elderly World War II-veteran fraternity brother Blue dies of a heart attack during a "KY lube wrestling" match with two college girls at his birthday celebration, and Marissa asks Frank for a divorce.
+Elderly World War II-veteran fraternity brother Blue dies of a heart attack during a "KY lube wrestling" match with two college girls at his birthday celebration, and at the funeral, Marissa asks Frank for a divorce.

 Pritchard bribes student council president Megan Huang, promising to get her into Columbia Law School in exchange for revoking the fraternity's charter.
-Nicole confronts Mitch after Mark lies that he caught Mitch with the woman at the party instead, and a run-in with Darcie complicates Mitch's attempt to explain.
+Nicole confronts Mitch after Mark lies that he caught Mitch with the woman at the party instead, and a chance run-in with Darcie complicates Mitch's attempt to explain.
 Pritchard has the fraternity evicted, placing the students in the now unsanctioned fraternity at risk of expulsion.